OGSarah/iOS-Architecture/README.md

 # iOS Architecture & Design Patterns

 A collection of small, focused Xcode projects demonstrating architecture patterns and design patterns used in production iOS apps.
-Built for engineers who already know Swift and UIKit/SwiftUI basics and want clear, real world reference implementations rather than toy examples.

 Each folder is a standalone project you can open, run, and study on its own.